Noodlebrain/Sirkles/readme.txt

 SIRKLES is a rhythm game controlled by mouse and keyboard.
-There are pieces of background music.
-Users are tasked with tapping the circles appearing on the screen, which roughly follow the rhythm of the background music.
+There are pieces of background music, and users are tasked with tapping the circles appearing on the screen, which roughly follow the rhythm of the background music.
 The game provides four levels based on difficulties.
 Each level has different